Kohat Division

-Districts
+List of the Districts

-Districts are the administrative unit one level below divisions in the administrative hierarchy of Pakistan.
-Kohat Division consists of the following five districts:
+Districts are the administrative units.
+They are at a lower level than a division and higher than a tehsil one level below divisions in the administrative hierarchy of Pakistan.
+Kohat Division consists of the following five districts: Hangu, Karak, Kohat, Kurram, and Orakzai.

+List of the Tehsils

 History

 In 1941, the area which today covers the division (excluding Orakzai and Kurram) was known as Kohat District.
 Kohat District was one of five trans-Indus districts in the North-West Frontier Province of British India.
 It was split into the Tehsils of Hangu, Kohat, and Teri.
 Here is a description of the area given by the Imperial Gazetteer of India.

 Kurram, on the other hand, was an agency in the province bordering Kohat District.
 It is also described in the Gazetteer.

 At that time, the area that would later become Orakzai District was an unadministered patch of land known as Tīrāh.
 Its description is below.

 At the time of the One Unit policy, Kohat District became a part of the then-much-larger Peshawar Division.
 When the policy ended, though, Kohat District stayed in the division.

 The area received full-fledged division status between the Pakistani censuses of 1981 and 1998, and during the same time period, Hangu Tehsil and Karak Tehsil (formerly Teri Tehsil) were also upgraded, to district status (becoming Hangu District and Lakki Marwat District).

 In August 2000, Kohat Division was abolished along with every other division in the country, but was reinstated (with all the other divisions of Pakistan) eight years later after the elections of 2008.

 In 2018, the 25th Amendment to the Constitution of Pakistan was passed by the Parliament of Pakistan and the Khyber Pakhtunkhwa Assembly.
 This entirely and fully merged the seven agencies of the Federally Administered Tribal Areas and the six Frontier Regions with the province of Khyber Pakhtunkhwa.
 With this merger, Kohat Division gained the agencies of Kurram and Orakzai, which became districts, and the Frontier Region Kohat (which was fully merged into Kohat District as Darra Adam Khel Subdivision).

 Geography

 Kohat Division has a total area of 12377 km2.
 Kurram and Karak Districts are the two largest districts in the division, having areas of 3380 km2 and 3371 km2 respectively.
 Together they make up about 55% of the area of the division.
-Kohat District, despite being the most populous, comes in as the third-largest district in the province with an area of 2991 km2.
+Kohat District, despite being the most populous, comes in as the third largest district in the province with an area of 2991 km2.
 The two smaller districts of the division, Hangu (with an area of only 1097 km2) and Orakzai (with an area of 1538 km2) make up the interior of the division, wedged between the three larger districts to their west and east.

 The important Kurram River (a major tributary of the Indus River) begins in this division, in Kurram District.